top of page

 • Welcoming parents/guardians as partners in teaching.

-• Supporting lifelong learning
+• Supporting lifelong learning.

 Young child with muddy hands, playing with mud on a table.

-Learn more About Progressive Education from our founder, Daniel P. Ryan, Ed.D.
+Learn more about progressive education from our founder, Daniel P. Ryan, Ed.D.

 Photo of progressive education leader, Daniel P. Ryan, Ed.D. with a video play icon.